wmason1997/SVG-Logo-Generator/README.md

 Note: click on the Triangle example.
 The text actually fits within the triangle.
 GitHub rendering sometimes throws that off in this README.md.

 ## Video Example Walkthrough <a name="example"></a>
-Here is a link to the video example walkthrough hosted on Google Drive: []().
+Here is a link to the video example walkthrough hosted on Google Drive: [https://drive.google.com/file/d/1ngrel8bmqBAOhqQK09H3gbe6ebq_7-VJ/view](https://drive.google.com/file/d/1ngrel8bmqBAOhqQK09H3gbe6ebq_7-VJ/view).
+I showed the interaction with the command line interface (CLI) by entering node index.js, the generated logo.svg in VS Code and in a browser, as well as how to run the tests ("npm run test" in the CLI)

 ## Installation <a name="installation-instructions"></a>
 Git clone this repository down locally to your machine.